-663 Mancini Memo, supra note 304.
+^{713.} Mancini Memo, supra note 331, at 6.

 An additional facet of labeling comes into play for any agency legal material that has become inoperative.
-In Recommendation 2019-3, on public availability of guidance documents, for example, ACUS recommended that:
+For example, in Recommendation 2019-3, on the public availability of guidance documents, ACUS recommended that documents that have become no longer operative be labeled as such:

 To the extent a website contains obsolete or modified guidance documents, it should include notations indicating that such guidance documents have been revised or withdrawn.
 To the extent feasible, each guidance document should be clearly marked within the document to show whether it is current and identify its effective date, and, if appropriate, its rescission date.
-If a guidance document has been rescinded, agencies should provide a link to any successor guidance document.664
+If a guidance document has been rescinded, agencies should provide a link to any successor guidance document.714

-And if that recommendation were not itself enough, ACUS in 2021 reinforced the value of having agencies provide access to and clarity about their inoperative guidance by adopting a recommendation dedicated specifically to public availability of inoperative guidance documents.665
+And if that recommendation were not itself enough, ACUS, in 2021, reinforced the value of having agencies provide access to and clarity about their inoperative guidance by adopting a recommendation dedicated specifically to public availability of inoperative guidance documents.715 These same requirements should apply to all agency legal materials, as the principles of currency and comprehensiveness are relevant across the variety of kinds of materials we address in this Article.

-These same requirements should apply to all agency legal materials, as the principles of currency and comprehensiveness are relevant across the variety of kinds of materials we address in this Report.
+3. Effective Appeals Mechanism

-3. Effective appeals mechanism.
 Any set of requirements directing agencies to ensure meaningful public access to agency legal materials will only be meaningful if agencies have an incentive to remain conscientious about tracking and disclosing what can be for many agencies rather voluminous material.
-In other contexts when consistent management must be sustained over time, research indicates a tendency of organizations to grow lax in their vigilance.666 When it comes to information disclosure in particular, it has been acknowledged even by agency FOIA officials that "'[t]here really isn't an incentive' for agencies to proactively disclose records."667
+In other contexts when consistent management must be sustained over time, research indicates a tendency of organizations to grow lax in their vigilance.
+When it comes to information disclosure in particular, it has been acknowledged even by agency FOIA officials that "[t]here really isn't an incentive' for agencies to proactively disclose records."